KAAR1998/FinalProject/README.md

 #  Data

 The dataset was taken from  Kaggle and can be found here- https://www.kaggle.com/datasets/shivam2503/diamonds.
+(Author: Shivam Agrawal)

 The dataset includes 11 columns and 53,940 rows